shrutijpalaskar/minimal-mistakes/research/index.md

 * **End-to-End and Multimodal Speech Recognition**
 Building robust direct acoustic-to-word models for audio-only and audio-visual data

-* **Multimodal Video Understanding from Open-Domain Instructional videos like the [How2 dataset](https://github.com/srvk/how2-dataset)**
+* **Multimodal Video Understanding**
 Exploring video summarization and understanding to identify differences and similarities in two similar videos.
-Generalizing abstractive summarization for open-domain videos.
+Generalizing abstractive summarization for open-domain videos using the [How2 dataset](https://github.com/srvk/how2-dataset).

 * **Dialog Summarization for Doctor-Patient Conversations**
 Abstractive dialog summarization for medical conversations to generate Subjective, Objective, Assessment and Plan notes.